Skip to content ↓

 BookTalk! - Reading Newsletter

-In order to support our school community, we publish a termly Reading Newsletter - BookTalk!
+In order to support our school community with reading, we publish a termly Reading Newsletter - BookTalk!
 Within the newsletter we provide hints and tips to support and encourage reading, a termly competition, recommended reads from Teachers/TAs and Pupils, author information from our Key Text authors and other additional information.
 BookTalk! is sent to Parents/Carers on a termly basis and can be found below in the links.

 Playground books

 In Reception, the children have reading books and outdoor cushions to encourage reading at break and lunchtimes.
 Children love having books out and enjoying the good weather whilst reading their favourite story or, as it gets colder, choosing a book to snuggle with in the warm.
-Similarly, in both key stage one and two playgrounds, there is a choice of books available for children to select from our playground book corners.
+Similarly, in both Key Stage One and Two playgrounds, there is a choice of books available for children to select from our playground book corners.
 Perfect if they fancy a quiet moment for themselves or to share with friends.
-Playground readers!
-We have some wonderful reading volunteers from ks2, who come to the ks1 playground with their box of books and read to our key stage 1 pupils at lunch times.

 Our school library